CCDirectLink/CLS/proposals/1/patch-steps.md

 	loader: (defaultProtocol: string, path: string) => Promise<object>;
 	// The current value being operated on.
 	currentValue: object;
+	/* Used by COPY/PASTE to store and
+	 * retrieve saved values based upon an
+	 * alias.
+	 */
+	cloneStack: Map;
 	// Used by ENTER/EXIT to place and retrieve parent values.
 	parentStack: object[];
 }